Al-Majd TV Network

 Al-Majd Network (شبكة المجد) is a group of general and specialized satellite television channels which includes five free-to-air channels and eight encrypted channels.
 The group has a strong Salafi Islamic orientation and is owned by Saudi businessman Fahad Abdulrahman Alshimeimri, with other partners.

 History

 Al-Majd Satellite Network was founded in November 2002.

 As of 2022, Broadcasting and production is done in Riyadh and Cairo.
 There were additional production and broadcasting offices in Dubai, Amman, Rabat, Baghdad, Damascus and Beirut, in addition to tens of productive companies.

-There used to be a live SMS chat in some channels until 2016.
+Until 2016, there was live SMS messaging for some channels, including Al-majd Kids.

+Starting 2022 and ending the same year, there used to be a channel called Al-Majd Zaman; which used to be another variety & entertainment channel from Al-Majd Network airing some of the network’s archives.